Fantastic Beasts and Where to Find Them

-This entertaining first spin-off from the Harry Potter movies is both inventive and familiar – and Eddie Redmayne makes an endearing new wizarding lead
+This entertaining spin-off from the Harry Potter movies is both inventive and familiar.

-Has JK Rowling been taking divination lessons at Hogwarts?
-With spooky clairvoyance, the first movie in her new five-film wizarding franchise opens with two factions in America at each other’s throats.
+Has J.K.
+Rowling been taking divination lessons at Hogwarts?
+With spooky clairvoyance, the first movie in her new five-film wizarding franchise opens with two U.S. political factions at each other’s throats.
 No, not Republicans and Democrats.
-It’s 1926, and wizards and muggles (only in America they call them ‘no majs’) are on the brink of civil war.
-Oh, and in the non-magical world, a bully-boy heir to a fortune is wooing voters.
-Top of the class, JK!
+It’s 1926, and wizards and muggles (in America, they call them “no-majs”) are on the brink of a civil war.
+Oh, and in the no-maj plot, a wealthy bully is running for President.
+Too soon?

-Like a hot young David Attenborough with a wand, Newt is a bit of an eco-warrior, arriving in the US on a conservation mission to release into the wild a creature he’s rescued from captivity.
-The cutest of his beasties is the naughty Niffler, a kleptomaniaccross between a platypus and a cuddly penguin, with its expressive snout and Gollum-like thing for gleaming trinkets.
-When the Niffler breaks loose and scampers around New York stealing treasures, Newt goes in search with his new gang – two wizarding sisters (Katherine Waterston and Alison Sudol) and Jacob (Dan Fogler), a muggle – sorry, a no maj – who’s possibly more loyal and big-hearted than Ron Weasley.
+Like a hot young Leonardo DiCaprio with a wand, Newt is a bit of an eco-warrior, arriving on a conservation mission to release into the wild a creature he’s rescued from captivity.
+The cutest of his beasties is the naughty niffler, a cross between a platypus and a cuddly penguin, with its expressive snout and Gollum-like affinity for gleaming trinkets.
+When the niffler breaks loose and scampers around the city stealing treasures, Newt goes in search with his new gang: two wizarding sisters (Katherine Waterston and Alison Sudol) and Jacob (Dan Fogler), a muggle—sorry, a no-maj—who’s possibly more loyal than Ron Weasley.
 On their trail is Colin Farrell as Percival Graves, the brooding boss of security at the American Ministry of Magic.

 Cast and crew